JaytheSpazz/PiHole-Panel/README.md

 - Temporary fix for Gravity Last Updated.

 PiHole-Panel 1.8
-- Now works with package manager
+- Now works with package manager.
-- Fixed handling of when Pi-hole host is down.
+- Fix for handling of when Pi-hole host is down.
-- Fixed update notification.
+- Fix for update notification.